 WCRF’s research programme, the Global Cancer Update Programme (CUP Global) analyses the evidence on how diet, nutrition, physical activity and body weight impact on the development of cancer and survival from the disease.

 Within CUP Global, researchers at Imperial College London have produced a database containing approximately 10,000 papers (140 scientists from 17 different countries have contributed to our reviews) on this subject.

 The researchers undertake reviews of these papers and report the sum total of their results – rather than results from individual papers.
 A panel of experts, including epidemiologists, clinicians and other cancer-related scientists, then uses the collected research and reviews to produce our Cancer Prevention Recommendations.

 Only when the research shows there is a strong (convincing or probable) link between an element of our diet, physical activity or body weight and cancer will the panel make a recommendation.

 By working in this way, we ensure that our Recommendations consider the entire scientific evidence base.
 At the same time, the public can be confident that we only include elements in our Recommendations that have an established benefit to our health and reduce our risk of cancer.

 Our joint letter in The Lancet

-For the recommendations made by organisations, such as WCRF, to be trusted by everyone who uses them, it’s essential that the underlying studies that we review appropriately and effectively analyse the available data.
+For the recommendations made by organisations such as WCRF to be trusted by everyone who uses them, it’s essential that the underlying studies which we review appropriately and effectively analyse the available data.